 Isaac is a bit of a Heinz 57 dog.
-I guess we could have done DNA testing, but it wasn’t widely available when he first came to us.
+We could have done DNA testing, but it wasn’t widely available when he first came to us.
 He is like a….
-Well a kind of long legged terrier?
+Well, a kind of long-legged terrier?

 Our friend stepped in again and adopted him.
 Isaac lived with them until he was around 5-6 months old.

 Isaac wasn’t originally due to be coming to us, but unfortunately, as he was entering the country, the family who had agreed to give him his forever home changed their mind.
-They had cats and didn’t think it was a good idea.

 After a frantic shopping trip and some quick organisation, we met Isaac the following day.
-He was mine from th,e moment he curled up in my lap.
-Granted there were a few other incidents that meeting, but nothing we couldnt deal with we figured.
+He was mine from the moment he curled up in my lap.
+Granted, there were a few other incidents that meeting, but nothing we couldn't deal with, we figured.

-That is until the end of last year (2023).
+That is until the end of 2023.
 One day, he just wasn't well.
 It was clear that something wasn’t right.

-Isaac is not the biggest fan of the vets and wouldn't tolerate the oxygen they thought he needed, even with some gentle sedation, so he was brought back out to me in the reception in the hope that he would chill with me.
+Isaac is not the biggest fan of the vets and wouldn't tolerate the oxygen he needed, even with some gentle sedation, so he was brought back out to me in the reception in the hope that he would chill with me.

 Does Sir Newton comply?
 Does he heck!
 They try but struggle to get a good image.